-In 1915, Albert Einstein proposed the theory of General Relativity (GR)~\citep{Einstein:1916vd} and after four years, it successfully passed the test conducted by Eddington during the total Solar eclipse.
-After this experiment in a weak-field regime, this theory has passed other such tests in the Solar system and in observations of binary Pulsars~\citep{Will:2014kxa}.
-After passing successfully in the weak-field limit, there has been an increased interest in the scientific community to test this theory in a strong-field regime.
-Thanks to technological advancements, the last decade has seen an immense improvement in testing this theory, and now, we can test the predictions of GR with X-ray data~\citep[e.g.,][]{Cao:2017kdq, Tripathi:2018lhx, Tripathi:2020qco,2021ApJ...913...79T}, Very Long Baseline Interferometry (VLBI)~\citep[e.g.,][]{Psaltis:2020lvx} and gravitational wave observations~\citep[e.g.,][]{TheLIGOScientific:2016src,Yunes:2016jcc,LIGOScientific:2019fpa}.
+In 1915, Albert Einstein proposed the theory of General Relativity (GR)~\citep{Einstein:1916vd}, and after four years, it successfully passed the test conducted by Eddington during the total solar eclipse.
+After this experiment in a weak field regime, this theory has passed other such tests in the solar system and in observations of binary pulsars~\citep{Will:2014kxa}.
+After passing successfully in the weak-field limit, there has been an increased interest in the scientific community in testing this theory in a strong-field regime.
+Thanks to technological advancements, the last decade has seen an immense improvement in testing this theory, and now we can test the predictions of GR with X-ray data~\citep{Cao:2017kdq, Tripathi:2018lhx, Tripathi:2020qco,2021ApJ...913...79T}, Very Long Baseline Interferometry (VLBI)~\citep{Psaltis:2020lvx} and gravitational wave (GW) observations~\citep{TheLIGOScientific:2016src,Yunes:2016jcc,LIGOScientific:2019fpa}.

-Black holes are the 4-dimensional solutions of Einstein’s equations.
-The uncharged spinning black holes are given by the Kerr solution~\citep{Kerr:1963ud} which describes the spacetime metric around the astrophysical black holes.
-This is the direct consequence of “no-hair” theorems where the black hole is simply quantified by three quantities; mass, spin, and charge.
-It is also found that deviations caused by non-vanishing electric charge, nearby stars, and the accretion disk are negligible~\citep[see, e.g.,][]{2014PhRvD..89l7302B,2018AnP...53000430B}.
-There are several scenarios where the macroscopic deviations from the Kerr solution are possible~\cite[e.g.,][]{Giddings:2017jts, Herdeiro:2014goa}.
-These scenarios include the models with macroscopic quantum gravity effects or the models with the presence of exotic matter fields.
-It is also possible that the classical extension of GR exists and also the GR is not the correct theory of gravity~\citep[e.g.,][]{Kleihaus:2011tg}.
+Black holes are four-dimensional solutions of the Einstein equations.
+The uncharged spinning black holes are given by the Kerr solution~\citep{Kerr:1963ud}, which describes the spacetime metric around the astrophysical black holes.
+This is the direct consequence of ``no-hair” theorems, where the black hole is simply quantified by three quantities: mass, spin, and charge.
+It is also found that deviations caused by non-vanishing electric charge, nearby stars, and the accretion disk are negligible~\citep{2014PhRvD..89l7302B,2018AnP...53000430B}.
+There are several scenarios in which macroscopic deviations from the Kerr solution are possible~\citep{Giddings:2017jts, Herdeiro:2014goa}.
+These scenarios include models with macroscopic quantum gravity effects or models with the presence of exotic matter fields.
+It is also possible that there is a classical extension of GR and the current form of GR is not the correct theory of gravity~\citep{Kleihaus:2011tg}.
 Thus, testing the Kerr hypothesis around the black holes is a means by which GR in a strong-field regime can be tested.